Latest News

 Japan Airlines has suspended its scheduled Tokyo-Doha and Doha to Tokyo flights until April 1;

-All flights from Tel Aviv to Dubai are cancelled until May 31, according to the Polish airline.
-The airline has also cancelled its flights to Riyadh and Beirut until April 30, as well as to Riyadh from March 31 through April 30.
+All flights from Tel Aviv to Dubai have been cancelled, according to the Polish airline.
+The airline has also cancelled flights from Riyadh to Beirut and from March 31 to May 30.

 LUFTHANSA GROUP